 I'm not, I'm in a good mood.

-I'm relaxed, I'm vacationing.
+I'm vacationing.

-But we, you know what, we get our days here and there like everybody else, and um fishing is one way that you can have fun.
+And fishing is one way that you can have fun.

 I'm good for a good couple hours of fishing, and then I'm done.

-It's like get rid of me.
+It's like, get rid of me.

-And so uh if that verdict comes in in the course of the show, we will get a heads up ahead of time and we'll bring it to you.
+And so if that verdict comes in in the course of the show, we will get a heads up ahead of time and we'll bring it to you.

-I would say the odds are very much against Paul Manafort because of just the way the federal system works, and you know, it's how many people got immunity, how many people got it?
+I would say the odds are very much against Paul Manafort because of just the way the federal system works.

 I mean, the whole system to me is absolutely ridiculous.

-I mean, so you take somebody that's an admitted liar, uh, somebody that embezzles, somebody that admits multiple felonies, somebody that's facing over a hundred years in jail, and you sit him down and you say, okay, you tell us about your partner, you won't go to jail, but he will.
+I mean, so you take somebody that's an admitted liar, somebody that embezzles, somebody that admits multiple felonies, somebody that's facing over 100 years in jail, and you sit him down and you say, okay, you tell us about your partner.

-Uh, what do you need?
+What do you need?

 What do you want me to say?

-Say it's all his fault.
+Say, it's all his fault.

 You don't think that happens?